ConsumerDataStandardsAustralia/standards/slate/source/includes/cds_admin.md

 ```

 *Errors and rejections received by the primary data holder from the secondary data holder.
-Mandatory for data holders designated for a secondary responsibility request data cluster*
+Mandatory for data holders designated for a Shared Responsibility Data Request data cluster*

 ### Properties